tiagodc/TreeLS/README.md

 This is an ongoing project and new features will be introduced often.
 For any questions or comments please contact me [through github](https://github.com/tiagodc/TreeLS).
 Suggestions, ideas and references of new algorithms are always welcome - as long as they fit into TreeLS' scope.

 `TreeLS` v1.0 was released on CRAN as of March 2019.
 To install it from an official mirror, use: `install.packages("TreeLS")`.
-To install the most recent version, check out the \emph{Installation from source} section below.
+To install the most recent version, check out the *Installation from source* section below.

 ## News